Dave Rudabaugh: Imprisonment and escape

 Rudabaugh was reunited with Webb in jail.
 After a botched escape attempt in which a fellow prisoner named Thomas Duffy died, he and Webb broke out.
 Rudabaugh fled to Arizona where he joined the Clanton faction in their feud against the Earps.
 He may have participated in the murder of Morgan Earp and the attempted murder of Virgil Earp and may also have been present at the gunfight at Iron Springs in which Curly Bill Brocius was killed.

 Death

 As the Clanton gang broke up, Rudabaugh headed down to Mexico where he worked as both a cowboy and a rustler.
 On February 18, 1886, Rudabaugh was involved in a gunfight with locals in Parral, Chihuahua.
 The fight began over a card game.
 He drew his pistol and killed two men and wounded another.
-He left the saloon unharmed, but unable to find his horse, he re-entered a few moments later and was shot several times from the shadows and died.
-Rudabaugh’s body was then decapitated with a machete and his head placed on a pole.
+He left the saloon unharmed, but unable to find his horse, he re-entered a few moments later and was shot several times and died.
+Rudabaugh's body was then decapitated with a machete and his head placed on a pole.
+Legend says he belonged to the Soapy Smith Denver gang and was killed near Cripple Creek, Colorado in a miners' riot.

 Other information

-Dave Rudabaugh was said to be the only outlaw who crossed paths with Dave Mather, Bat Masterson, Pat Garrett, Wyatt Earp, Billy The Kid and Doc Holliday.
+Dave Rudabaugh was said to be the only outlaw who crossed paths with Dave Mather, Bat Masterson, Pat Garrett, Wyatt Earp, Billy the Kid and Doc Holliday.